greshake/i3status-rust/README.md

 - blocks can trigger updates asynchronously, which allows for things like dbus signaling, to avoid periodic refreshing of data that rarely changes (example: music block)

 # Requirements
 i3, rustc, libdbus-dev and cargo.
 Only tested on Arch Linux.
+Compilation is only tested with the latest Rust stable version.
+If you use a distro with old Rust packages (looking at you, Ubuntu!), fall back to rustup or find a precompiled package for your distro.

 Optional:
 * `alsa-utils` For the volume block